 The recipe calls for pumpkin puree, which is easy enough to make from scratch.
 I peeled and chopped about quarter of a buttercup pumpkin (use the rest for soup), simmered it until tender (about 10 minutes), drained and allowed it to steam dry a little before mashing it until smooth.
 If you have a baby in the house you're probably doing this on the regular already, or have your own way of making pumpkin puree.
 You do you.

 The other ingredients are pretty straight forward.
-I used a flax egg to replace an ordinary egg (1 tbsp of ground flaxseed to 3 tbsp water, allowed to thicken), soy milk, grapeseed oil, and regular white flour.
-I’ll try a gluten free version another time.
+I used a flax egg to replace an ordinary egg (1 tablespoon of ground flaxseed to 3 tablespoon water, allowed to thicken), soy milk, grapeseed oil, and regular white flour.
+I'll try a gluten free version another time.